 Georgia's School-Zone Speed Camera Overhaul Takes Effect: What HB 651 Changes

 Georgia's rewrite of its school-zone speed camera law, House Bill 651, took effect July 1, 2026.
-It redirects camera revenue to schools, keeps the 10 mph enforcement cutoff, and phases in a six-year local referendum requirement and new warning-sign rules for 2027.
+It leaves school-zone camera revenue restricted to local law enforcement and public-safety initiatives as before, keeps the 10 mph enforcement cutoff, and adds a state misuse-investigation process with new fines and permit-suspension authority and new warning-sign requirements, all effective the same date.
+The enacted bill text contains no local-referendum requirement for school-zone cameras.

 Information last verified on July 5, 2026.
 This is a developing story; we update it as the record changes.